lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 image_recolor
 ~~~~~~~~~~~~~

-Set color to mixt to the image.
+Set color to mix with the image.

 .. raw:: html